QuarkChain/Qkchash_CPU_Miner/README.md

-# Qkchash Stratum CPU Miner for macOS
+# One Button Qkchash CPU Miner